awsdocs/amazon-chime-user-guide/doc_source/blur-background.md

    A check mark appears next to the menu item, and blurring remains on until you turn it off\.

 Repeat these steps to turn background blurring off\.
 When you do, the check mark disappears, and the feature remains off until you turn it on\.

+**To use background blurring on Android devices**
+On Android devices, you need to turn blurring on for all meetings\.
+Unlike Windows and macOS computers, the setting doesn't persist between meetings\.
+You can turn blurring on or off before, during, or after a meeting\.

+1. Open the **Meetings** window and choose the **Settings** icon, the gear in the upper\-left corner\.

+1. Choose **Blur my video background** or **Show my video background\.**

 **To change the blur strength**